All projects built with Komodo technology receive an independent blockchain. Here's how our solution solves blockchain scalability.

 Komodo’s Current Blockchain Scalability Features

 Komodo already addresses the blockchain scalability problem in one important respect.
-All projects that build with Komodo technology receive an independent Smart Chain.
+All projects that build with Komodo technology receive an independent blockchain.
 What happens on one chain does not affect any other chain in the ecosystem.
 If one project experiences rapid exponential growth, it will never inhibit other projects building within the Komodo ecosystem.

 Komodo’s New Blockchain Scalability Solutions